Kevin Spacey Confronting the accusations

 - The “Let me be Frank” video on youtube went viral in the first few hours hitting over 4M views

 - On Youtube, the official trailer of the house of cards seasons 6 (without Kevin Spacey) received roughly 777K views only.
-Which means Spacey’s video made 4 times higher views than the official trailer!
+Which means Spacey’s video achieved 4x higher views vs the official season 6 trailer!

 - The scenario was somewhat similar on Facebook, as Spacey’s video received 925K views against HoC’s 785K views